RUSSIAN

 The Alliance expects effective, creative and even visionary proposals and ideas to protect children on the Internet, create and promote positive content, and improve digital literacy among children and adults.

-• "Safety Lessons on the Web" for teachers
+• "Safety Lessons on the Web" for educators

-The expert jury of the Safe Digital Childhood Award includes representatives of the IT industry, media holdings, businesses and educational organizations.
-The winners will receive valuable prizes from the organizers, as well as a unique opportunity to undergo an introductory internship in the founding companies of the Alliance for the Protection of Children in the Digital Environment.
+The expert jury of the "For the Safe Digital Childhood" award consists of representatives from the IT industry, media holdings, businesses, and educational organizations.
+Winners will receive valuable prizes from the organizers and founding companies of the Alliance for the Protection of Children in the Digital Environment.

 Read the Regulations on Organizing and Conducting the All-Russian Contest for the Safe Digital Childhood Award